 Natalie is passionate about ensuring voices of families are heard and considered in the research and the delivery and delivery of health services.
 She believes that research into premature and sick babies is key to helping: - understand the short to long term effects of prematurity; and - how we can improve outcomes for these babies and their families.
 Natalie is mum to ex 29 weeker twins and lives in Darwin.
 The twins, now 6 (and wild) experienced various medical challenges due to their prematurity and were in and out of hospital during their early years.
 As a result of her family’s experience, she is now dedicated to helping other families with high risk babies and the health professionals that care for these families.
 Since 2015 she has worked part-time for the Miracle Babies Foundation providing peer to peer support to families of premature and sick newborns.
 She sits on several health advisory committees (local and national) as a consumer representative on the ANZNN, Co-Chair of the PSANZ Consumer Advisory Committee, and consumer representative on Top End Health Services (TEHS) Health Advisory Committee and TEHS Clinical Innovation and Research Committee.
 To complement her consumer work, she is studying part time a graduate diploma in Health Research at Charles Darwin University.
 She also works as Snr Executive Officer, Policy and Governance in the NT Public Service and prior to that worked as an Exhibition Coordinator for an national art exhibition.

 Andrea Hendry Co-Founded Miracle Babies Foundation in 2005.
 Whilst working at the Liverpool Public Hospital in NSW Haemodialysis unit as a Registered Nurse, Andrea went into early labour at 28 weeks and delivered her first son Steven at Liverpool Hospital.
 This hospital became more than a work place, it became home for the next 10 ½ weeks.
 Her premature labour was thought to be Polyhydramnios (the production of too much amniotic fluid and she has a family history of premature births).
 Three years later she became pregnant with her second child and was able to deliver Aiden at 30 weeks.
 He was discharged home after a 6 week stay.
 Liverpool Public Hospital was a significant place in Andrea’s life, it was a valued work place for her nursing career and also as volunteer in Newborn Care.
 Andrea worked in the development of the NurtureProgram while helping to develop NurtureTime and piloting the first NurtureGroup - helping to set the stage to what is now a national program.
 Her position of Practical Support Coordinator gave her the opportunity to plan and implement all things practical.
 For example: while working with the Nursing Unit manager and Paediatric Occupational and Physio Therapist she helped to customise items and develop new sewing and knitting items used in the Newborn Care Unit.
 Andrea is an ardent voice for awareness of the ongoing needs and problems of premature and sick newborns.
 She spoke at the NSW Association of Neonatal Nurses Annual Conference in Sydney October 2009 with her speech “Taking my Premature Baby Home”.
 She has presented at Sydney’s College of Nursing in Burwood, NSW as well as the Annual Development Conference at Liverpool Public Hospital on the Sensory Processing Problems of these children.
 She has spoken at other venues with the purpose of community awareness or to gain support.
 In 2010, Andrea was voted Volunteer of the Year for City of Liverpool, NSW.
-After a short break Andrea has returned to take on a role as NurtureProgram Support Worker and runs the NurtureGroup Brisbane in Paddington and NurtureTime at the Royal Brisbane Women’s Hospital in Brisbane QLD.
+After a short break Andrea returned to the role of NurtureProgram Support Worker, running the NurtureGroup Brisbane in Paddington and NurtureTime at the Royal Brisbane Women’s Hospital in Brisbane QLD from May 2019 to May 2021.
+Andrea is passionate about support and better, healthier long term outcomes for families.

 Renée is mum to 5 year old Lachlan who was born 10 weeks early and spent time in the NICU/SCN up until his due date.
 There were complications due to his early arrival, and they were still coming to terms with an unexpected physical disability (Lachlan was born with no right hand or forearm due to Amniotic Band Syndrome).
 Renée knows the value of the Miracle Babies Foundation's support and resources having gone through such an emotional and challenging experience herself.
 She has found that NurtureGroup's provide amazing emotional and practical support from people who have experienced similar concerns and fears.
 She looks forward to getting to know all the families, and hopes that through attending NurtureGroup you get to share experiences and form meaningful connections with each other, as your journey will be so much easier and richer for it.